 It’s a plain fact for anyone who’s in the eCommerce space - if your delivery costs are too high, you’ll never make any money.
-Customers don’t want to pay for the last mile, even though they’re demanding that the orders arrive same day or next day, or else they’ll go elsewhere.
+Customers don’t want to pay for the last mile, even though they’re demanding that the orders arrive the same day or the next day, or else they’ll go elsewhere.
 According to a study by Arvato, free shipping is one of the largest motivators to an online shopper.
 As many as 58% of shoppers will add to their cart to qualify for free shipping, while 54% will abandon their cart if the shipping costs too much.
-Hence, you need to absorb the cost of shipping or add it into your costs.
+Hence, you need to absorb the cost of shipping or add it to your costs.

 At the same time, however, cities are becoming increasingly more densely populated.
-Asia, for example has 30% of the world’s land with 60% of the world’s population, with the highest growth rate.
+Asia, for example, has 30% of the world’s land with 60% of the world’s population, with the highest growth rate.
 While China is the most populated country in Asia, Indonesia, the Philippines are within the top 10 with upwards of 255 million and 102 million people respectively.
-While not every inch of Asia Pacific is densely populated, inner-city traffic congestion and restricted ground/air/sea shipping eats up too much time during the day and far too much expensive fuel.
+While not every inch of Asia Pacific is densely populated, inner-city traffic congestion and restricted ground/air/sea shipping eat up too much time during the day and far too much expensive fuel.
 This means the cost of shipping from a central location to a customer's door is escalating.
 It’s estimated that the last mile for eCommerce orders accounts for 53% of the total cost of shipping.

 The Demand For Instant Fulfillment

-Finally, the biggest problem that eCommerce retailer and shippers deal with - Amazon’s ever-accelerating fulfillment speed.
+Finally, the biggest problem that eCommerce retailers and shippers deal with - Amazon’s ever-accelerating fulfillment speed.
 Now, eCommerce is a continuous race - who can check out faster and easier, and then race to the front door.
 Same-day delivery for urban customers has become the norm, to the point that the bar is moving even higher with shorter delivery windows on offer.
 This leaves smaller retailers and operators struggling to keep up with demand and expectations.
 According to a survey, 24% of online shoppers would pay extra to have their products delivered within 1-2 hours of ordering.
 In fact, some shoppers consider at the rate that shipping speeds are increasing, a pizza delivery-style “30min or free” will soon become the expectation.